ChrisCreevey/machete/README.md

 ###-e

-  -e <constraint number> specific the constraint at which to end the analysis
+  -e <constraint number> specifies the constraint at which to end the analysis

 ###-l

-  -l list constraints (and do not carry out reverse constraints analysis)
+  -l lists constraints (and do not carry out reverse constraints analysis)

 ## Outputs